Anil-mn/Anil-mn/README.md

 ### Somthing about me
 ---
-- :bust_in_silhouette: Now i am currently working as a full stack developer in [inindiatech](https://inindiatech.com)
+- :bust_in_silhouette: Now i am currently working as a full stack developer in [Optum](https://www.optum.com/)

-- :man_dancing: Intersted in API and Fullstack developement
+- :man_dancing: Intersted in Developemt and Analyst

-- :man_student: I'm currently learning node , Postgres ,(prisma.io)
+- :man_student: I'm currently learning DevOps, Automation and Data Analysis

 - :man_technologist: I would like to be a part of big projects and contribute to open source